ircam-ismm/webaudio-tutorials/scheduling/timing-and-scheduling.md

 src.stop(now + 3);
 ```

-Additionally, all automations methods of `AudioParams` can be scheduled in a similar way:
+Additionally, all automation methods of `AudioParams` can be scheduled in a similar way:

 ```js
 const envelop = audioContext.createGain();